garden-io/garden/docs/guides/remote-kubernetes.md

 _How you configure DNS and prepare the certificates will depend on how you manage DNS and certificates in general, so we won't cover that in detail here._

-If you are using cert-manager to manage your TLS certificates you can check out the [cert-manager integration](../guide/cert-manager-integration.md).
+If you are using [cert-manager](https://github.com/jetstack/cert-manager) (or would like to use it) to manage your TLS certificates, you may want to check out the [cert-manager integration](../guide/cert-manager-integration.md), which helps to automate some of the otherwise manual work involved in managing certificates.

 If you are manually creating or obtaining the certificates (and you have the `.crt` and `.key` files), create a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) for each cert in the cluster so